What are immune deficiencies?

 What causes severe congenital immune deficiencies?

 The word "congenital" means that children are born with a condition.
 All severe congenital immune deficiencies are caused by genetic mutations.
 The abnormal changes in the genetic code that result in severe congenital immune deficiencies are usually recessive or "weaker" genes.
 There are two main patterns of SCID inheritance autosomal X-linked recessive:

-Autosomal Recessive: Each parent could carry a rare SCID gene, which is "hidden" because their normal gene provides the instruction code for normal.
+- Autosomal Recessive: Each parent could carry a rare SCID gene, which is "hidden" because their normal gene provides the instruction code for normal.
 The chance of a parent donating the defective gene to their child is 50% for each egg or sperm.
-If a child inherits only 1 defective gene from parents, they are normal, but are a carrier and could pass the SCID to their children if the other parent also carried a SCID defect in the same gene.
+If a child inherits only one defective gene from parents, they are normal, but are a carrier and could pass the SCID to their children if the other parent also carried a SCID defect in the same gene.
 If the child inherits neither of the defective genes, they are normal and cannot pass the SCID to their children.

-X-Linked Recessive: Only the mother carries a "hidden" SCID gene on her X chromosome and she is normal because of a normal gene on her other X chromosome (females have 2 X chromosomes, and males have one X and one Y chromosome).
+- X-Linked Recessive: Only the mother carries a "hidden" SCID gene on her X chromosome and she is normal because of a normal gene on her other X chromosome (females have two X chromosomes, and males have one X and one Y chromosome).
 If she is the mother of a boy (XY) and he receives the X chromosome with the defective gene, he will have a SCID.
 If the boy receives the normal X from mom, he will not have SCID.
 If a mother donates her abnormal X with the SCID gene to a daughter, that daughter will be a carrier and could pass SCID on to her boys (50% chance).
-If the girl gets mom’s normal X, she will be normal and cannot pass the SCID to her children.
+If the girl gets mom's normal X, she will be normal and cannot pass the SCID to her children.